hapax/hapax.github.io/_posts/2020-07-14-alien-maths-1.md

 </span>

-But show me a culture without register, slang, and other sociolinguistic variance, and I will show you an lazy lexicologist.
+But show me a culture without register, slang, and other sociolinguistic variance, and I will show you a lazy lexicologist.

 Culture and language partially adapt and create each other,